keyboardio/Kaleidoscope/README.md

 ### `.brightness(brightness)`

-Sets the LED brightness for the effect.
+> Sets the LED brightness for the effect.
+>
+> Defaults to 50.

 ### `.update_delay(delay)`

-Sets the number of miliseconds between effect updates.
+> Sets the number of miliseconds between effect updates.
+Smaller number results
-Smaller number = faster rainbows.
+> in faster rainbows.
+>
+> Defaults to 40.

 ## Dependencies